 It turns out that people will do this based on almost any characteristic and, in fact, will even do so when they are grouped randomly and informed that the groups are random.
 This is called the minimal group paradigm.

 xkcd reminds us how silly this is:

-Via Missives From Marx.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+Via Missives From Marx.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.